Benzodiazepines Sleep Effects

 Doctors commonly prescribe benzodiazepines for people with anxiety disorders, panic disorders, and depression.
 These drugs have a relaxing and calming effect that many find helps them sleep better.
 However, in some cases, their use can cause sleeping issues rather than remedy them.
 This article provides a brief overview of what benzodiazepines are, what they’re used for, and how they work.
 We also explain how benzodiazepines can affect your sleep.

 Are you taking benzodiazepines and having trouble sleeping?
-For immediate assistance, call Zinnia Healing at (855) 430-9439.
+For immediate assistance, call Zinnia Health at (855) 430-9439.

 What Are Benzodiazepines?

 The term “benzodiazepine” refers to a class of depressant drugs with sedative effects used to treat anxiety, panic disorder, convulsions, seizures, and other disorders.
 Benzodiazepines are categorized as Schedule IV psychoactive drugs.

 This means they’re illegal to use unless you have a prescription.
 “Benzos” and “downers” are common street names for these drugs when sold and used without a prescription.

 Librium was the first benzodiazepine ever prescribed in the 1960s.
 Since then, others have been put on the market.
 Every type of medical professional, from primary care physicians to doctors of psychiatry and other clinicians, has been prescribing these drugs to many patients throughout the decades.
 Eventually, researchers found that benzodiazepines are highly addictive.

 It’s critical for patients and healthcare service providers to understand the addictive qualities of temazepam, zolpidem, clonazepam, triazolam, alprazolam, diazepam, lorazepam, and other drugs.